hwrod/interactive-replace/README.markdown

     :InteractiveReplace

-at the Vim console, or press the shortcut binding in normal mode:
+at the Vim console, or type the shortcut binding in normal mode:

      <leader>r